When can I move into my residence hall room?

 I am living in Muse Hall.
 Is there a scheduled time for each floor to arrive?

 Yes.
 Floors are given arrival times so that move-in can flow as smoothly as possible.
-You can find it on our move-in page.
+You can find it on our move-in page once the schedule is confirmed.

 When is the earliest that I can arrive to move in?